 The Alexander Technique can help you do whatever it is you do with less pain and tension, greater ease and flexibility of mind and body.
-With practice, under the guidance of the teacher’s gentle, non-manipulative touch and verbal instruction, you can learn to stop interfering with your natural coordination of body and mind.
-Your movement becomes freer, your senses more acute, and you are thinking clearer and more creative.
+With practice, under the guidance of the teacher’s gentle, non-manipulative touch and verbal instruction or even online without touch, you can learn to stop interfering with your natural coordination of body and mind.
+Your movement becomes freer, your senses more acute, and you are thinking clearer and more creatively.
 You become an embodied presence.

 People from all walks of life have found Alexander’s work to be beneficial, often in delightfully surprising ways!
 In my classes at the Blair School of Music (Vanderbilt University) here in Nashville, I not only teach the Alexander Technique to musicians but also to athletes, actors, dancers, and students from the general population, all of whom are computer users, backpack carriers, and who suffer from the stress of being in a high-pressure environment.

 For more details on ways the Technique can help you, click on the following topics:

 Breath is fundamental to life, yet we often unknowingly interfere with this basic life process.

 Spiritual disciplines and “body awareness” practices often incorporate breathing instruction in order to facilitate altered states or mindfulness or for some other goal.